What are some effective natural fly repellents?

 1. Basil essential oil:

-4. Cloves:
+Cloves:

-In addition to the natural repellents mentioned above, it is also possible to turn to natural traps to get rid of flies.
-These solutions, often simple to implement and economical, are an additional ecological option to consider.
+In addition to the natural repellents mentioned previously, natural traps can also be used to get rid of flies.
+These solutions, often simple to make and economical, are an additional eco-friendly option to consider.

-Sugar and yeast trap
+Sugar and Yeast Trap

 Precautions to Take with Natural Repellents and Traps